basilesimon/bsfr/content/weeknotes/weeknotes-34.md

 ---
 date: "2021-05-21T00:00:00Z"
-published: false
+draft: true
-title: 'Note with personal notes - weeknotes #34'
+title: "Note with personal notes - weeknotes #34"
 ---

 If everything went well, you should be reading an HTML document served from a new place.
 Scaleway are discontinuing the small 4-ARM-CPU, dedicated instance this website called home for the last five to seven years.